Betfair Strategy: Common Question When Getting Started…

-Usually it’s met on forums with comments like ‘find your own Betfair strategy’ or simply no answer at all.
+Usually this question is met on forums with comments like ‘find your own Betfair strategy’ or simply no answer at all.

 But for anyone starting out, that seems near on impossible!
-How are you supposed to know the reason bottom just fell out of a horses price?
+How are you supposed to know the reason the bottom just fell out of the market?
 Let alone understand how to read all the graphs.

-In this post not only will I give you something to start building a Betfair strategy around, but show you how to make a couple of quid for free…
+In this post not only will I give you something to start building a Betfair strategy around, and show you how to make a couple of quid for free…

-Successful trading strategy needs to have a significant edge over the market, situation and or everyone else your playing against.
+Successful Betfair strategy needs to have a significant edge over the market, situation and or everyone else your playing against.

-The good news is; most of these people are not even playing against you for value.
-And don’t even have a Betfair strategy, which, is a pretty big advantage.
+The good news is; most of these people are not even playing against you.
+And many don’t even have a Betfair strategy, which, is a pretty big advantage.

 So with that in mind, just think about all the different kinds of people active in the market.
-As I mention in the guide if you have it, all with different objectives for being there.
+As I mention in the Trading Guide if you have it.
+Everyone has a different objective for being there.

-Some want value others don’t.
-Some have a well polished Betfair strategy, many don’t.
-And some do, but can’t keep to it…
+Some want value, others don’t.
+Some have a well polished Betfair strategy, whereas others are clueless.
+And some have a good strategy but just can’t keep to the sequence…

 Very broadly speaking there are 3 types of trade active;